hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 ## Variable-length Signature Chains

-A variant of the key rotation approach is to simply have an available signing tree endorse a new subordinate tree when it is about to become exhausted (e.g., use its final OTS to sign the root node of a new subordinate tree, creating a {n+1}-layer multi-tree from an {n}-layer multi-tree).
+A variant of the key rotation approach is to have an available signing tree endorse a new subordinate tree when it is about to become exhausted (e.g., use its final OTS to sign the root node of a new subordinate tree, creating a {n+1}-layer multi-tree from an {n}-layer multi-tree).
 This process can in theory be repeated as many times as necessary.
 However, this entails having a multi-tree scheme with a variable number of levels, and hence, variable length signatures.
+Such dynamically extensible constructions are research-class and are not currently standardized or deployed.

 In addition to departing quite significantly from the current Stateful HBS specifications and {{SP-800-208}}, this approach has a number of significant